ConanBacterium/BCThesis/weeklymeetings.md

 Need to do cross validation and let each fold become a model which will be put in ensemble.

+Need to write script to make masks from Paint.NET annotations.

+Need to write sliding window script.

+Need to write report.

+After that the bare minimum of the project is done and I can experiment to try and achieve a better model.

 #### Questions:

 1) use ITU cluster to pretrain ResNet50 on ImageNet?
 Or wait for new annotations where 224x224 can be used and finetune the pretrained ResNet50 on that?